haesemeyer/ZebraTrack/docs/exp_class.md

 permalink: /experiments/
 ---

-Experimental paradigms are implemented as separate classes that define the what data should be extracted from the images, what should be written to file and which stimuli should be generated, if any.
+Experimental paradigms are implemented as separate classes that define the data that should be extracted from the images, what should be written to file and which stimuli should be generated.
 All experimental classes are required to implement the following interface so that the main program can properly interact with them:
 {% highlight c# %}
 interface IExperiment